If you’ve flipped through a magazine or browsed social media platforms lately, chances are you’ve stumbled upon a slick-looking infographic.

 The next time you’re about to make a tutorial or a quick workflow, create an infographic instead of typing away in a Google Doc.

-Help your audience make better decisions by using infographics that illustrate the similarities and differences of two opposing concepts.
-You can compare and contrast products, people, eras, ideas, pets, and so on.
-The possibilities are endless!
+Help your audience make better decisions by using infographics that illustrate the similarities and differences between two opposing concepts.
+You can compare and contrast products, people, eras, ideas, pets, etc. The possibilities are endless!

 Whether you’re a marketer who wants to show how your product is better than the competition or an educator teaching the pros and cons of GMOs in class, a good comparison infographic will make your work easier.

-Now that you already know how to use infographics, let’s break down each type of infographic.
+Now that you already know how to use infographics, let’s break down each type of infographic (more info in this article).
 You’ll also discover when is the best time to use each infographic type below.

 1. Statistical infographics